gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie teased.
 "Well,
 if you're goin' that way,
-stop in at Sandhu's an' see what they want for eggs—those were our last.
+stop in at Sandhu's an' see what they want for tofu—that was the last of ours.
 I'll tell Jack you're off doin' chores once he's…"
 She finished her sentence with an apologetic shrug.